Asiatik/codezilla/.github/ISSUE_TEMPLATE/add-algorithm.md

 ## Body:
  Include the specific variant of the algorithm you want to add.

+Are you working on this? - **Yes/No**
-**If you are going to work on the issue yourself, make sure you comment on the issue to let others know.**
+(**If you are going to work on the issue yourself, make sure you comment on the issue to let others know.**
-We do not want multiple people to be working in the same issue without notice.
+We do not want multiple people to be working in the same issue without notice.)